 Animal ethicists seek to challenge preconceived beliefs about the way that we treat animals and what is acceptable, critically questioning the conduct of humans towards animals and protecting them from human harm.

-Michael Kern, Osteopathy and Craniosacral Therapy teacher, is a passionate animal ethicist and has been a committed vegetarian for over 45 years.
+Michael Kern, Craniosacral Therapy teacher and former Osteopath, is a passionate animal ethicist and has been a committed vegetarian for over 45 years.

 Animal Rights and Welfare